Grichuk breaks tie in 8th, Blue Jays beat Orioles 5-4

 UP NEXT

-Blue Jays: Toronto had not announced a starter for the opener of a pivotal three-game home series against fellow wild-card contender Oakland that begins Friday.
+Blue Jays: Toronto had not announced a starter for the opener of a pivotal three-game home series against Oakland that begins Friday.
 LHP Sean Manea (8-9, 3.97 ERA) will pitch for the Athletics.

 Orioles: LHP John Means (5-6, 3.76 ERA) starts Friday as Baltimore opens a three-game series at Yankee Stadium.
 LHP Nestor Cortes (2-2, 2.77) goes for New York.